Gherman Titov: Biography

 Titov was born in the village of Verkhneye Zhilino in the Altai Krai and went to school at the Stalingrad Military Aviation School.
 After graduating as an air force pilot, he was selected for cosmonaut training in 1960.

 He flew the Vostok 2 mission launched on 6 August 1961.
 It lasted for 25.3 hours and he performed 17 orbits of the Earth.
 His call sign was Eagle (Орёл).
 He landed close to the town of Krasny Kut in Saratov Oblast, Russia.
-A month short of 26 years old at launch, he is the youngest Astronaut and remained the youngest person to fly in space until July 2021, when his record was surpassed by a Dutch teenager, Oliver Daemen.
+A month short of 26 years old at launch, he is the youngest professional astronaut and person to fly to Earth orbit, and remained the youngest person to fly in space until July 2021, when his record was surpassed by a Dutch teenager, Oliver Daemen.
 Titov was a member of the Communist Party of the Soviet Union, as were almost all the Soviet cosmonauts.

 Titov was a fine sportsman, and keen on gymnastics:

 Service in the Air Force made us strong, both physically and morally.
 All of us cosmonauts took up sports and PT seriously when we served in the Air Force.
 I know that Yuri Gagarin was fond of ice hockey.
 He liked to play goal keeper.
 Gherman Titov was a gymnastics enthusiast, Andriyan Nikolayev liked skiing, Pavel Popovich went in for weight lifting.
 I don't think I am wrong when I say that sports became a fixture in the life of the cosmonauts.